COVID-19: Delhi records 35 fresh cases, one fatality | Health

 - India

-Delhi reported 35 fresh COVID-19 cases and one more fatality due to the disease on Wednesday, according to data shared by the city health department.
+Delhi reported 35 fresh COVID-19 cases and a fatality on Wednesday, according to data shared by the city health department.
+The national capital was reporting zero death due to the infection for the last five days.

 According to a bulletin issued by the department, 86 COVID-19 patients were discharged from city hospitals in the last 24 hours and the positivity rate stands at 0.05 per cent.